 Children need healthy meals to learn.
 [Name of School] offers healthy meals every school day.
 Breakfast costs [\$]; lunch costs [\$].
 Your children may qualify for free meals or for reduced price meals.
-Reduced price is \$0.25 for breakfast and \$0.25 for lunch.
+Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.